 The daily purchase-to-pay (P2P) cycle involves so much expenditure and organisational resource, there are opportunities for savings that can't be ignored.
 You know that if you can improve that process, you can improve the bottom line or return from budget.
 The question is just, 'where to start?'.
-In this blog post we take a look at five ways to get started in the pursuit of savings that are to be found in the P2P cycle for most organisations.
+In this blog post we take a look at five ways to get started in the pursuit of purchasing cost savings that are to be found in the P2P cycle for most organisations.

 - Have the right staff in control of what is being bought - it's important that the right members of staff are in charge of what is being bought for budget control, quality and risk control and fraud protection.
 Indicators of a lack of control include invoices with no PO number, excessive AP workflow as well as frequently surprised managers who are not aware of what is being bought and from whom.
 Improve control by having clear authorisation rules in place, ensuring everyone is aware of the rules and tracking unauthorised purchases.